-Diet: Mountain lions are stealth predators, hunting at night and often lying in wait for prey or silently stalking it before pouncing from behind and delivering a lethal bite to the spinal cord.
+Mountain lions are stealthy predators, hunting at night and often lying in wait for prey or silently stalking it before pouncing from behind and delivering a lethal bite to the spinal cord.
 Typically they prey on deer, but also feed on smaller animals, even insects, when necessary.
-Like all cats, mountion lions are strict carnivores and they only very rarely consume vegetation.
+Like all cats, mountain lions are strict carnivores, and they only rarely consume vegetation.